2017 Dutch–Turkish diplomatic incident: Later developments

-On February 5, 2018, the Dutch Foreign Ministry announced that it was formally withdrawing its ambassador from Turkey and that it would not accept any new ambassador appointed by the Turkish government.
-The ministry added that on-going talks aimed at resolving the dispute had come to a halt, and that neither of the parties involved has agreed to normalize diplomatic ties.
+On 5 February 2018, the Dutch Foreign Ministry announced that it was formally withdrawing its ambassador from Turkey and that it would not accept any new ambassador appointed by the Turkish government.
+The ministry added that on-going talks aimed at resolving the dispute had come to a halt, and that neither of the parties involved had agreed to normalize diplomatic ties.
+While the tension between the two countries still continues, on 22 February 2018, the Dutch House of Representatives unanimously adopted the bill recognizing the Armenian genocide.
+Turkey reacted harshly to this decision. the Netherlands and Turkey normalized the relations and appointed ambassadors in 2018.